vxhuang/CarbonPrice/Data and Codes/CODES/README.md

-This section provides all Scripts and data used in the Carbon Price model
+This section provides all scripts used in the paper.

 # Module Summary